HakuyaLabs/warudo-docs/docs/tutorials/3d-primer.md

 A blendshape's value is between 0 and 1.
 When the value is 0, the vertices do not move.
 When the value is 1, the vertices move to the target position, as shown below:

 ![](pathname:///doc-img/zh-tutorials-19.gif)
-<p class="img-desc">Note that BlendShape in Unity takes values from 0-100, but in Warudo (and most 3D tools) BlendShape takes values from 0-1.
+<p class="img-desc">Note that blendshapes in Unity takes values from 0-100, but in Warudo (and most 3D tools) blendshapes take values from 0-1.
 Reference: https://developpaper.com/unity-realizes-facial-expression-transition-and-switching-animation-tutorial-through-blendshape/</p>

 The list of blendshapes on a model is entirely up to the modeler (and the modeling tool).
 Below are a few lists of common blendshapes (for reference only; your model may have more or fewer blendshapes):